-Planning Coordinator: The Planning Coordinator (PC) is a NERC functional entity and is responsible, per NERC MOD-032, to collect modeling data within their PC area and submit this data to the ERO or ERO designee (which in this case is WECC).
-WECC uses and intermediate step of data collection whereas PCs submit data to their AC which in turn submits the data to WECC.
+Planning Coordinator: The Planning Coordinator (PC) is a NERC functional entity and is responsible, per NERC MOD-032, to collect modeling data within its PC area and submit this data to the ERO or ERO designee (in this case WECC).
+WECC uses an intermediate step of data collection, whereas PCs submit data to their AC, which in turn submits the data to WECC.